 Basis of processing your data

-If you are a new supporter of Justice and Care, providing us with your information for the first time in December 2017, we will process your personal data on the basis of the consent you provided us.
+We will process your personal data on the basis of the consent you provided us.
 You are free to change your preferences by contacting us at any time (see changing your preferences below).

 We use three different types of Cookies – those that help the website remember information from page to page (such as the details you filled in on a donation form), analytics Cookies which help us understand how many people are visiting our site and the pages they are looking at (no personal information is stored, but information may be kept for up to two years) and embedded functionality Cookies that allow users to do such things as share one of our stories on social media such as Facebook.